-By now you’ve answered the question of whether your little ones are ready or not for guided reading.
+By now you’ve answered the question of whether your little ones are ready or not for that type of small group.
 Now what?

 So what do we do?

-I had to learn to define my small group time for myself, based on the needs of my students.
+I had to learn to define my small group time based on my students’ needs.
 My view of small group time is a bit broader.
-I view it as a time when the teacher guides students through some sort of learning process when it comes to literacy.
+I view it as a time when the teacher guides students through some sort of learning process regarding literacy.
 This means meeting students where they are and filling in their deficits.
 My students who are ready for guided reading, participate in guided reading.

 For my other students who come to school and they have a lack of the prerequisite literacy skills, they require another plan.